oisintohak/Farm-To-Fork/README.md

         - Django allauth for user authentication
         - Django countries for country fields in address forms
         - Djang-extra-views for adding formsets to modelforms
+        - Django-multi-form view to display and handle multiple forms in a view
 - PostgreSQL
 - Amazon AWS S3 bucket for static file storage and uploads